M4a1x/nmr-spectrometer/workspace/nmr_probe/README.md

 The coil consists of approx. ~0.2mm insulated copper wire wrapped around a clear plastic tube in 18 turns on a length of 6mm with a diameter of 7.5mm resulting in a theoretical inductance of 3.00uH when assuming a mu_r of 1 for the inside.
 Thus expecting an NMR signal from about 8mm long.

-Since Andrew sent us his probe we also were able to measure his values, but only inside the circuit (i.e. with tuning and matching capacitances attached) making the results inaccurate.When measured with an PM6303 RCL meter the coil had an inductance of 2.3uH @ 1kHz.
+Since Andrew sent us his probe we also were able to measure his values, but only inside the circuit (i.e. with tuning and matching capacitances attached) making the results inaccurate.
+When measured with an PM6303 RCL meter the coil had an inductance of 2.3uH @ 1kHz.

 ## Probe Holder v1